sunitajennings/apic/README.md

-# apic-policy
+# apic
-Policies I've created for IBM API Connect
+Policies, extensions and other code samples I've created for IBM API Connect